Israel Folau: 2013–14

 In December 2012, it was announced that Folau, changing sports again, had joined Australian rugby union team the Sydney-based New South Wales Waratahs for the 2013 Super Rugby season, also announcing his ambition to play for the Australia national rugby team.
 It was also the first season for new coach Michael Cheika (whom later coached Folau as Australia coach).
 Melbourne Rebels Coach Damien Hill said he was sceptical about how the Waratahs, or any Super Rugby club, could fit Folau under the salary cap.
 Folau's potential positive impact in rugby union has been likened by several players and coaches to that of fellow league-turned-rugby star Sonny Bill Williams.

 Speaking in early in 2013 about his Waratahs pre-season training, Folau said he was training at both fullback and wing.
 Folau also said he welcomed the advice and mentorship of dual international and former Waratah Lote Tuqiri regarding the switch between league and union.
 Folau scored two tries in a pre-season match against Australian conference rivals, the Melbourne Rebels.

 Folau's first Super Rugby appearance for New South Wales was against long-time rivals Queensland in the second round (23 February 2013) of the season at Lang Park, Brisbane.
 Folau's debut try for the Waratahs came in the forty-seventh minute, and was the first Waratahs try of the match.
 The Waratahs lost 25–17.
 Folau's first home appearance with the Waratahs was in the third round against the Melbourne Rebels.
 Although Folau didn't score, and with the Waratahs having to fight back a ten point deficit at half-time, the Waratahs won the match 31–26.

-Overall, by seasons end Folau had played a total of fourteen of the sixteen matches for the New South Wales Waratahs in his debut season.
+Overall, by season's end Folau had played a total of fourteen of the sixteen matches for the New South Wales Waratahs in his debut season.
 In the process, Folau racked up eight tries, tied second overall for the season.
 However, Folau's efforts were not enough for New South Wales to finish in a finals position.
 The Waratahs finished third in the Australian conference, and ninth overall (out of fifteen).
 Furthermore, the Waratahs had a balanced record of eight wins and eight losses, accruing a positive point differential of forty-five and taking five bonus points as well.
 A month post-season, Folau was named in the Australia squad against the British & Irish Lions, whom were on their 2013 tour of Australia.